theforeman/forklift/README.md

 ## Bats Testing

-Included with katello-deploy is a small live test suite.
+Included with forklift is a small live test suite.
 The current tests are:

   * fb-install-katello.bats - Installs katello and runs a few simple tests